danhasegawa/danhasegawa/README.md

 ### Hi!
-I am Daniel Hasegawa, pharmacist seeking career change to the IT field.👋
+I am Daniel Hasegawa, a pharmacist seeking a career change to the IT field.👋

 - 🌱 I’m currently learning Java, Kotlin, Android Native, and Spring Framework.